ConnorBulmer/ai-auto-alt-text/README.md

 - **NEW**: Optionally include the image file name in the prompt
 - Uses GPT-4o’s vision model (text + image input)
 - Lightweight and privacy-conscious — no third-party servers involved except OpenAI
+- Language selection provided to enable alt text in the appropriate language

 ---